FuturICT2/Genesis/README.md

 The project is written with the netbeans IDE.

+The library is motivated by the conceputal architecture found [ here ](https://arxiv.org/pdf/1811.03419.pdf)

 An example project exists, which uses this library.
 It is called GenesisApp: www.github.com/FuturICT2/GenesisApp.
 In case of questions, please contact: bmark@ethz.ch.

 ## Software Architecture (little bit outdated) for the BIOTS Challenge 2018